-In early versions of AutoDock, Simulated Annealing (SA) was used as the major optimization method [41-43].
+In early versions of AutoDock, Simulated Annealing was used as the major optimization method [14, 15].
 Simulated annealing is a generic probabilistic method for global optimization.
-The algorithm starts from a random or specific state with an initial temperature parameter (T0) and a specific cooling scheme [41].
-At each step of the simulation, the ligand explores the conformation space by adding a small random displacement in each degree of freedom and evaluating the binding energy for the new conformation, which is composed of the intermolecular energy between the protein and the ligand and the intra-molecular energy of the ligand.
-It repeatedly searches the neighborhood and selects a neighbor as a new state.
+The algorithm starts from a random or specific state with an initial temperature parameter (T0)

+and a specific cooling scheme [15].
+At each step of the simulation, the ligand explores the conformation space by adding a small random displacement in each degree of freedom and evaluating the binding energy for the new conformation, which is composed of the intermolecular energy between the protein and the ligand and the intramolecular energy of the ligand.
 New energy is compared to the energy of the previous step.
 If the new energy is lower, the step is accepted.
 Otherwise, if the new energy is higher, the decision is made probabilistically based on a temperature (T) parameter.
-Because simulated annealing is a kind of a Monte Carlo method, different runs may produce different solutions [40].
-However, it does not guarantee to find the global minimum conformation [41].
+Because simulated annealing is a kind of a Monte Carlo method, different runs may produce different solutions [16].
+However, it does not guarantee to find the global minimum conformation [15].